Luz Milagrosa Obono

-Luz Milagrosa Obono Obiang Mangue (born 7 April 1996) is an Equatoguinean footballer who plays as a forward for Tercera Federación club Valdefierro and the Equatorial Guinea women's national team.
+Luz Milagrosa Obono Obiang Mangue (born 7 April 1996) is an Equatoguinean footballer who plays as a forward for Tercera Federación club Valdefierro and the Equatorial Guinea national team.

 Club career

 Obono started with Intercontinental FC in the Equatoguinean women's football league.
 She moved to Leones Vegetarianos FC in 2017.
 She joined Spanish team El Ejido in the winter of 2019.

 International career

 Obono made her international debut for Equatorial Guinea on 26 November 2017, coming on as a second-half substitute in a 4–0 home friendly win against Comoros.
 She also played in at least one of the two 2018 Africa Women Cup of Nations qualification matches against Kenya and the three matches of the team at the final tournament.